Sealing Criminal Records

 - You have no recent criminal convictions;

-- You have not already obtained sealing of the maximum number of convictions allowed; or
+- You have not already obtained sealing of the maximum number of convictions allowed; and

 The new law sets forth a detailed process for applying to have your criminal records sealed, which includes the following steps: